rdw20170120/workstation/doc/project_initiation.md

 These notes describe how Rob first initiated this project by preparing his development workstation and creating this source directory tree.
-Rob based his approach on his pre-existing open-source project BriteOnyx, which is likewise based on his many years of consulting experience.
+Rob based his approach on his pre-existing open-source project BriteOnyx, which is likewise based on his many years of technical experience.

 Install tools
 -------------